GeoGaussian: Geometry-aware Gaussian Splatting for Scene Rendering: Experiments

 \subsection{Gaussian Splatting in NVS}

-In this section, the proposed method is benchmarked against Gaussian Splatting methods which are fed by the same inputs, such as sparse point clouds, initial camera poses, and monocular images, based on the preprocessing method~\cite{yunus2021manhattanslam}.
-3DGS~\cite{kerbl3Dgaussians} is the most important baseline in this areas, while LightGS~\cite{fan2023lightgaussian}is a refinement approach based on 3DGS, involving the pruning of insignificant Gaussian points and further fine-tuning.
+In this section, our GeoGaussian is benchmarked against Gaussian Splatting methods which are fed by the same inputs such as sparse point clouds, initial camera poses, and monocular images based on the preprocessing method~\cite{yunus2021manhattanslam}.
+3DGS~\cite{kerbl3Dgaussians} is the most important baseline in this area, while LightGS~\cite{fan2023lightgaussian} is a refinement approach based on 3DGS that involves the pruning of insignificant Gaussian points and further fine-tuning.

-For the experiments, we feed these three methods with the same inputs to validate their rendering performance, as listed in Table~\ref{tab:sparse-replica}.
+For the experiments, we feed the three methods with the same inputs to validate their rendering performance as listed in Table~\ref{tab:sparse-replica}.
 Additionally, we evaluate these methods in sparse views, which is a significant metric for evaluating the generality of the trained Gaussian models.
-Evaluating on a dataset that is too similar to the training dataset can make it difficult to assess the model's generality.
-To address this, we first select the evaluation dataset at a frequency of one frame every five frames.
+Evaluating on a dataset that is too similar to the training dataset can make it difficult to assess the generality of the model.
+To address this issue, we first select the evaluation dataset at a frequency of one frame every five frames.
 The remaining data is considered as the training dataset, referred to as R1 (100\%) as an example in the second row of Table~\ref{tab:sparse-replica} and Figure~\ref{fig:model-size}.
 Similarly, we use only 10\% of the training dataset for training, referred to as R1 (10\%).
 It is important to note that the removal process is uniformly implemented across all sequences.

-\paragraph{\textbf{Evaluation on Replica.}} The proposed method demonstrates superior rendering performance compared to Gaussian Splatting methods in the R1, R2, and OFF3 sequences, as shown in Table~\ref{tab:replica}.
+\textbf{Evaluation on Replica.} Our proposed GeoGaussian demonstrates superior rendering performance compared to other Gaussian Splatting-based methods in the R1, R2, and OFF3 sequences, as shown in Table~\ref{tab:sparse-replica}.
 Particularly in the R1 and R2 sequences, our method exhibits comprehensive improvements across all three metrics.
 These environments consist mostly of less-textured regions, such as single-color walls, where 3DGS~\cite{kerbl3Dgaussians} and its refinement method LightGS~\cite{fan2023lightgaussian} lack sufficient photometric constraints for their optimization processes.
 This is evident in the first two rows of Figure~\ref{fig:qualitative}, where the ceiling appears blurry in these two methods but is well-preserved in our method.